 Steganography

-The art or practice of concealing a message, image, or file within another message, image, or file is a high-tech endeavor today.
-But 18th-century intelligence often used hidden messages.
-Usually, a real message was embedded in a book, newspaper, letter, or some other cover text.
+The art or practice of hiding a message, image, or file within another message, image, or file is a modern high-tech activity today.
+However, 18th-century intelligence often used hidden messages.
+Usually, a real message was embedded in a book, newspaper, letter, or other cover text.

-The British used the technique of crafting letters within the text in which the secret message was revealed when a paper template called a “mask” was applied.
-Within the template, the actual words of the message could be read.
-The information was written in the shape of an hourglass.
+The British used a technique to hide secret messages within text by applying a paper template called a “mask.”
+When the mask was overlaid, the hidden message could be read.
+The information was arranged in an hourglass shape.

-Invisible ink grew in use.
-Lemon juice provided the earliest application, but later on, a special liquid called stain enabled secret writing to be made visible only to the recipient who possessed the stain.
-Sir James Jay, the brother of the Revolutionary leader and head of New York’s Committee for the Detection of Spies, John Jay, invented it in London.
-Fortunately for the Americans, Sir James secretly shipped a bottle of stain to his brother, who ran counterintelligence activities.
-Washington made good use of this new “high-tech” ink, usually penned in the open space between the lines of a routine letter or a book.
+Invisible ink grew in popularity.
+Lemon juice was used initially, but later, a special liquid called stain enabled secret writing to be visible only to the person with the stain.
+Sir James Jay, the brother of Revolutionary leader John Jay and head of New York’s Committee for the Detection of Spies, invented it in London.
+Luckily for the Americans, Sir James secretly sent a bottle of stain to his brother, who was involved in counterintelligence activities.
+Washington took advantage of this new high-tech ink, often writing in the blank space between the lines of a letter or a book.

 Cutouts

-Espionage services used cutouts, typically someone not under suspicion, to pass information to and from agents.
-Cutouts have limited knowledge of the final destination or the spy’s identity, providing added security should the cutout fall under suspicion.
-Colonial taverns and coffee houses offered ideal venues for this.
-Other establishments, such as American spy Hercules Mulligan’s tailor shop in New York, may have played such a role.
+Espionage services used cutouts—typically someone not suspected—to pass information between agents.
+These cutouts had limited knowledge of the final destination or the spy’s identity, providing extra security if they came under suspicion.
+Colonial taverns and coffee houses served as ideal venues for this.
+Other places, like American spy Hercules Mulligan’s tailor shop in New York, might have played such a role.

 Dead Drop